 Child Custody Lawyers in Los Angeles

 Are you or someone you know dealing with a child custody issue?
 If so, it is important to have sound legal representation that you can trust.
 After all, such cases can have life-altering consequences for all involved, especially the children.

 In Los Angeles and the rest of Southern California, the child custody Attorneys at Whitmarsh Family Law, PC are proud to advocate on behalf of families dealing with family law issues, including those looking to establish, modify or enforce child custody orders.
 Our Los Angeles child custody Attorneys understand that any situation involving family can be particularly sensitive – that’s why our team of Los Angeles child custody attorneys is committed to working to protect the your rights, and those of the ones you love, as they exist under law.

-We invite you to contact our team of dedicated attorneys today, to schedule an initial consultation to evaluate your case.
+We invite you to contact our team of dedicated Los Angeles child custody attorneys today, to schedule an initial consultation to evaluate your case.
 To get started, call Whitmarsh Family Law, PC today at (310) 552-3505.